oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ![Add Trusted Origin](static/add-cf-origin.png)

-This makes the cross-origin error go away, but it will cause an invalid redirect issue when you try to login with the first login button.
+This makes the cross-origin error go away, but it will cause an invalid redirect issue when you try to log in with the first login button.

 ![Invalid Redirect URI](static/invalid-redirect.png)